ericyd/gdrive-copy/README.md

 In addition, the app user will become the owner of the new folder and all sub-folders and contents.
 This makes it especially handy for making a new copy of shared information when someone leaves an organization.

+## Privacy

+This app does not expose your files in any way.
+The copying takes place exclusively through Google Drive, meaning that no one except the user running the app will have access to the copied files.
+The only exception to this is if a user copies sharing permissions, in which case collaborators will be able to see the new files just like before.

 ## Notes

 * This app does not currently work in browsers other than Chrome or Chromium.